 Office, and the Registrar, to name a few.
 Awarding financial aid is a process and takes time.
 Filing the FAFSA is the start of the process.
 The awarding process, once the Financial Aid Office receives all required information, takes 7 to 10 working days to complete.

 Once all information is received, the Financial Aid Office can provide the student with a financial aid award.
-This award letter will confirm if the student is eligible for any type of grant aid or scholarship aid.
+This notification and all notifications will be sent to the Student’s secure campus email account, unless the student has informed the financial aid office of their desire to receive all notifications though mail.
+The student positively agrees to receive electronic emails during the admissions application process.
+All students will be sent yearly via email a notification of these electronic notifications.
+The award letter will confirm if the student is eligible for any type of grant aid or scholarship aid.
 This letter will also confirm the amount and type of loan that the student is eligible for.
-Please note all students are eligible for loans unless: (1) they have defaulted on a previous loan, (2) they are academically ineligible to receive loans, or (3) they have used their maximum loan amount eligibility.
+Please note all students are eligible for loans unless: (1) they have defaulted on a previous loan, (2) they are academically ineligible to receive loans, or (3) they have used their maximum loan amount eligibility

 Federal Financial Aid (Pell Grants, SEOG and Direct loans) are Title IV Funds